The 22 Most Popular Test Management Tools Worth Considering

 Key features

-• Exploratory sessions: Allows teams to use exploratory testing to track test sessions
+• Exploratory sessions: Allow teams to track exploratory testing sessions

-• Test automation management: Provides full test automation management, integration, and reporting with your existing tools
+• Test automation management: Provides test automation management, integration, and reporting with existing tools

-• Reports and metrics: Teams can track the latest status of all test runs, exploratory sessions, automation runs, and milestones in real time
+• Reports and metrics: Helps teams track the latest status of test runs, exploratory sessions, automation runs, and milestones

-• Power-ups: Provides a collection of effective UI improvements, built-in tools, and workflow optimizations
+• Power-ups: Provides UI improvements, built-in tools, and workflow optimizations

-• Full QA DevOps integration with CI/CD Pipelines: Teams can integrate and report test automation from their CI/CD pipelines, DevOps workflows, and build systems
+• Full QA DevOps integration with CI/CD pipelines: Teams can integrate and report test automation from CI/CD pipelines, DevOps workflows, and build systems

 Pricing